-5 tips to take your business to the next level
+5 tips to take your marketing to the next level

 By Darla Palmer-Ellingson

 A well-designed sales and marketing program can distinguish you from the competition and ties directly to profitability.
-Companies have varying needs, but a successful plan includes a healthy mix of different forms of marketing, including digital media (website, social media, email), public relations, print and broadcast advertising, printed collateral, trade shows and other special events.
+Companies have varying needs, but a successful plan includes a healthy mix of different forms of marketing.
+The mix may include digital media, public relations, print and broadcast advertising, trade shows and other special events.